Linuxfabrik/lfops/roles/fail2ban/README.md

 * apache-404: Matches HTTP 404 responses in Apache access logs (combined, combinedio, common, fail2ban, linuxfabrikio, matomo, vhost_common).
 Can be used to ban IPs causing excessive 404 errors.
   **Important:** in order to capture the client ip for all formats, this filter requires the ServerName to be a domain instead of an ip address when using a LogFormat where the canonical ServerName `%v` precedes the client IP `%h` (matomo, vhost_common).
 * apache-dos: Matches all incoming requests to Apache.
 Can be used to limit the number of allowed requests per client.
 * portscan: Instantly blocks an IP if it accesses a non-permitted port.
+Only packets that open a connection count: a TCP SYN without ACK, PSH, RST or FIN, or any UDP packet.
+Reply traffic of a TCP connection the firewall no longer tracks, such as the late FIN of a half-closed connection, an RST or a mid-connection ACK, is ignored, and so are ICMP error messages, so a server that a local proxy talks to is not banned.
+TCP scans that send no plain SYN, such as FIN, NULL, Xmas, ACK and SYN/FIN scans, are therefore not banned either; they find no open port on a stateful firewall.
+A late UDP reply, for example a DNS answer that arrives after the firewall has forgotten the query, is still banned, since the kernel log cannot tell it apart from a UDP scan.
 * wordpress-login: Matches failed WordPress logins in Apache access logs (combined, common, linuxfabrikio, matomo, vhost_common), also for WordPress in a sub-path such as `/blog`, which WordPress answers with the login form again (HTTP 200) instead of a redirect.
 The `z10-wordpress-login` jail bans IPs that fail too often.
 It bans the address Apache logs as the client, so behind a reverse proxy it belongs on the proxy, where that is the visitor's address; on the WordPress host it would ban the proxy.